 Physical Exam for Anal Fissures

-Diagnosis of anal fissure can usually be made from the symptoms you report to your doctor.
-But the best way to determine whether or not you have an anal fissure is through a physical exam.
-After gently spreading the buttocks, your doctor may visually inspect the area for a fissure.
+Your doctor can usually diagnose anal fissure from the symptoms you tell her.
+But the best way to learn whether or not you have an anal fissure is through a physical exam.
+Your doctor may look at the area for a fissure.

-A rectal exam (using a gloved finger to digitally inspect the anus) or an anoscopy (inserting a lighted scope into the anal canal) can usually be avoided, although they are sometimes necessary.
+You probably won't need a rectal exam (when the doctor uses a gloved finger to feel inside the anus) or an anoscopy (when the doctor puts a lighted scope into the anal canal) although they are sometimes necessary.

 Additional Testing for Anal Fissures

 Generally, a visual exam of the area is all it takes.
-But if your doctor thinks an inflammatory bowel disease has contributed to the development of anal fissures, more testing may be needed.
-Often, the number and location of anal fissures can point to any underlying issues, such as Crohn’s disease.
+But if your doctor thinks an inflammatory bowel disease has led to the development of anal fissures, you might need more tests.
+Often, the number and location of anal fissures can point to other conditions like Crohn’s disease.
 The presence of a skin tag at one end of a fissure may also point to chronic anal fissures.

-If the diagnosis is not clear after a visual exam, your doctor may recommend a sigmoidoscopy to inspect the lower part of the colon, or the sigmond colon.
-Or a colonoscopy may be recommended to view the entire large intestine.
-Both tests involve inserting a long, thin, flexible, lighted tube into the anus to view the colon.
-These tests are used to identify abnormal growths or inflammatory conditions.
+Your doctor may also suggest a sigmoidoscopy to see the lower part of the colon, or the sigmoid colon.
+Or you may need a colonoscopy to look at the whole large intestine.
+Both tests involve inserting a long, thin, flexible, lighted tube into your anus to view the colon.
+They are used to look for abnormal growths or inflammatory conditions.